Avast Premium Security Review 2023: Is It Worth It?

 Bonus features

-You will get a few add-ons with this software.
+You'll get a few add-ons with this software.
 One is the Stay Safe Virus Guarantee if you auto-renew your subscription.
-That’s handy if you get infected with a virus that Avast can’t remove.
-With this bonus feature, you get your money back.
+If your device is infected with a virus that Avast can’t remove, you'll get your money back.

 Instant alerts for Wi-Fi weaknesses and intruders can also be beneficial.
 If you know how antivirus software works, you’ll know they don’t all offer this protection.
 The pop-up notifications can be adjusted to control how frequently the issues get displayed.
 Users who are working online and don’t want to be disturbed will appreciate this.